nturaga/biocparallel_singularity/README.md

 Authors: Nitesh Turaga (@nturaga), Ludwig Geistlinger(@lgeistlinger)

-Acknowledgements: Sean Davis(@seandavis12), Martin Morgan, Levi Waldron( @LeviWaldron1), and Bioconductor Team (@Bioconductor)
+Acknowledgements: Sean Davis(@seandavi), Martin Morgan(@mtmorgan), Levi Waldron( @lwaldron), and Bioconductor Team ([@Bioconductor](<https://github.com/Bioconductor>))

 [TOC]

-## Bioconductor on Docker
+## Why Bioconductor on Docker?

-Containers have become very prominent in Bioinformatics in the last 3-4 years for many reasons, most importantly, **reproducibility** and **isolation**.
+Containers have become very prominent in Bioinformatics in the last couple of years for many reasons, most importantly, **reproducibility** and **isolation**.
 Bioconductor, being the largest platform for open source R packages for genomics has adopted containerization of packages along with the appropriate R version.

 * *Reproducibility*: The exact software installed on every container can be reproduced with a **Dockerfile**, and these can be easily distributed.
-In terms of Bioconductor containers, the version of R and each Bioconductor package installed can be reproduced easily.
+In terms of Bioconductor containers, the version of R and each Bioconductor package installed are always the same and lead to reproducible analysis.

 * *Isolation*: Software installed within a container will not affect installations or configurations on your host machine, or on any other containers.
 The version of R and Bioconductor installed on the container can be totally independent of all other versions.
 This allows easy usage of multiple versions of R and Bioconductor packages.